ylashin/HadoopPD/readme/spark-streaming-part2.md

     ![spark-word-count](../images/spark-streaming-02-spark-on-shell.png)

-Congratulations, you are doing big data now using the super duper Spark framework.
+Congratulations, you are doing big data now using Spark.

 ## End of Part 2

 We have implemented a Spark word count application in Scala.
-Proceed to [Streaming tweets to the console](spark-streaming-part3.md)
+Proceed to [Streaming trending hashtags to the console](spark-streaming-part3.md)